web-archive-group/ELXN42-Article/elxn42.md

 Stream API: `twarc.py --stream "#elxn42" > elxn42-stream.json`

+**More here on the different approaches between Search/Stream - I liked the approach of running Stream and then using Search to fill in gaps...
+Nick could you explain a bit more?
+Also cron jobs, and the issue of the silent fail we encountered? (which is now fiexed, but might be worth mentioning?)**

 ## Approach to Analysis

 To analyze the data set, we took advantage of a command line utilities, a number of utilities that are available with twarc and twarc-repot, as well as [jq](https://stedolan.github.io/jq/). [twarc-report](https://github.com/pbinkley/twarc-report). twarc-report is a set of utilities "for generating reports from twarc collections using tools such as D3.js."[2]
 The graphs above were created with twarc-report.